alejandropascual/quick-restaurant-menu/readme.txt

 * Variable menu depending on the week day and the hour
 * Drag and drop interface
 * Insert custom CSS

+= PRO Features =

+* Not only Section, organize your menu with Rows & Columns
+* Powerful Drag & Drop builder
+* Copy / clone menu items from inside the menu
+* Add menu items on the fly from a searchable list
+* Add list with prices with title, normal price and sale price
+* Add nutrition facts and diet tags to each menu item
+* Display with different layouts: expanded, dropdown, horizontal tabbed, vertical tabbed
+* Lightbox with pictures
+* Popup with menu item details
+* Each menu item has it’s own page and is searchable
+* Share your menu items in facebook, google-plus, twitter, pinterest and linkedin
+* Customize your menus with lots of options
+* Select colors and font families
+* Image resolution and size
+* Images with subtle shadow
+* Font size, line heights and margins

+Make sure to review the [PRO version of Quick Restaurant Menu](https://thingsforrestaurants.com/downloads/quick-restaurant-menu-pro/?utm_medium=link&utm_campaign=free&utm_source=wordpress.org) page for more detailed information.

 = How to use =